 BAITERs will brag about out-smarting other people.
 Let’s face it, BAITERs are haters by another name, and more clearly defined.

-“Given all the nefarious forces out there, how do you deal with this?” ask Katie.
-Dr. Phil also gives the Sweet 16 tips or advice for how to address BAITERs in his new book.
+“Given all the nefarious forces out there, how do you deal with this?” asked Katie.
+Dr. Phil also provided the Sweet 16 tips or advice for how to address BAITERs in his new book.
 If you are haunted by BAITERs or haters, his new book may be well worth its price and the read.

 We’ve met BAITERs and haters, now what’s up with social climbers?
 Let’s start with the two words: social and climbing.
 If you have never heard the term, you might think it has something to do with high class society and socialites….and it kinda sort of does.
 According to Brett Borders [Ref 1], of Copy Brighter Marketing, social climbing is usually done by the principle of proximity – where the ticket to higher class is frequently associating with people of a higher class than yours.